lume/cli/README.md

 `package.json`.

 > NOTE!
 At the moment the release commands will throw an error if they don't
 > find this line at the bottom of the entrypoint.
+We'll make this optional in
+> the near future.

-Finally lets write a test file to test our nifty `isAwesome` function.
+Lets write a test file to test our nifty `isAwesome` function.

 **`src/index.test.ts`**